 is as follows:

-Scripts: contains executable Unix files, AppleScript
+Scripts: contains executable Unix files and AppleScript

-directly, without providing any inputs.
-(Naturally,
+and calling it directly, without providing any inputs.

-AppleScript scripts and Automator actions can query the
+(Naturally, AppleScript scripts can query the application,

 argv as usual.)